farismnrr/Kalimba-MIDI-Player/README.md

    - Windows Hypervisor Platform
    - Windows Subsystem for Linux
 8. Click OK and restart your computer.
-9. Go back to the extracted files, find and run the 'Run.bat' file as an administrator.
+9. Go back to the extracted files, find and run the `Run.bat` file as an administrator.
 10. Follow the installation process until it's complete.
 11. Once the installation is finished, open the Play Store and log in with your Gmail account.
 12. Download the 'keylimba' application from the Play Store.